D4V1D-W/java-basics/README.md

 ---

-## Day 13 – Abstract Classes
+## Day 13 – Abstract Classes and Design Improvement
+- Introduction to abstract classes in Java
-- Use of abstract classes as base templates
+- Conversion of the Person class into an abstract class
-- Combination of implemented and abstract methods
+- Use of abstract methods to enforce implementation in subclasses
-- Inheritance with partial logic
-- Use of super() to reuse constructors and behavior
+- Implementation of specific behaviors in Student and Teacher using @Override
-- Better system design with shared logic
+- Improved object-oriented design through inheritance and abstraction
+- Refactoring without breaking existing functionality